 Overview: We are interested in marine microbial natural products, specifically the chemical language of bacteria and microalgae in the oceans to help us discover new antibiotics.

-Where are you looking: Marine microbial natural products from environmental isolates.
+Where are you looking for antibiotics: Marine microbial natural products from environmental isolates.

 Expertise required: Chemical ecology collaborations to understand the function of specialised metabolites in the environment.